How to Help a Coworker with an Addiction to Drug and Alcohol

 But what do you do if you suspect a coworker or employee is suffering from addiction or under the influence at work?
 This guide can help.
 We’ll cover signs that a coworker or employee may be abusing drugs or alcohol, available treatment options, and how to know when to take action.

-Handling Substance Abuse in the Workplace
+How to Handle Substance Abuse in the Workplace

 It’s Important to Take Action: Substance abuse in the workplace has numerous risks for addicted employees, their coworkers, and supervisors.
 These include:1